I've had 24 hours of contractions

 I had even put in the request

-that an anaesthetist be ready as soon as possible
+that an anaesthetist be ready as

 to administer an epidural.